Why Health Insurance Matters More After 50

 2. Consider High Excess to Reduce Premiums

-Choosing a $1,000-$2,500 excess can reduce premiums by 25-30%.
+Choosing a higher excess (e.g. $1,000-$2,500) can meaningfully reduce premiums.
 If you have savings, this reduces monthly costs while maintaining protection for major events.

 3. Review Coverage Annually